When coming in for an office visit or procedure, please bring your current insurance cards and a photo ID, as well all of your current medications.

 We prefer to refill your medications at the time of your office visit and will provide enough to last until your next office visit.
 Please bring your medicine bottles and/or a detailed list of your current medications with you to each appointment.

 Refill requests are handled during normal office hours only.
 Call your pharmacy if you need a refill; your pharmacist is in the best position to safely and accurately coordinate the request with our staff.
 Your prescription will be refilled within 24 hours.
-However, we do provide a phone/voicemail line to take requests.
-This is Option 5 on the main menu.
-If the line is busy, you will be prompted to provide the following information:

 Please try to anticipate your need for prescription refills, as we are reluctant to authorize refills or changes after our usual office hours when your medical record is not readily available.
 Should you need your cardiac medications over a weekend, our physician on call will prescribe only enough medication to last until next business day.
 Please do not call for refills on controlled substances (narcotics) after hours as these will not be filled.